hmz06967/Atmega328-snake-game/README.md

 # Atmega328-snake-game
 Arduino snake game width 5110 Lcd

-The classic game of the old nokia 3310 series is now on Arduino!
+The classic game of the old Snake 2, nokia 3310 series is now on Arduino!

 ## Ekran Görüntüleri